Intrinsic Entropy of Context Length Scaling in LLMs: Introduction

 \section{Introduction}

-Because of the rapid development of the capacity of Language Models and the importance of a long context length in tasks like reasoning, retrieval, etc., in recent years, people have been attempting to extend the context length of Language Models.
-There have been a variety of methods for supporting long context Language Models\cite{rope,linearattention,mamba,rwkv,tttllm}.
-A wide variety of work is proposed to discuss the impact of context length: some shows long irrelevant context would worsen performance for LMs\cite{retrievalmeetslongcontext, sametaskmoretoken}; some shows long context would improve performance in a way summarized as Scaling Laws\cite{longllamascaling}; while work in other domains like time series shows long relevant context would hurt performance \cite{scalingtimeseries}. \textbf{This calls for a more thorough understanding of how context length affects Language Models' performance.}
+As language-model capacity has rapidly increased and long context has become crucial for tasks such as reasoning and retrieval, recent work has focused on extending context length.
+A variety of methods have been proposed to support long-context language models~\citep{rope,linearattention,mamba,rwkv,tttllm}.
+At the same time, prior work reports mixed outcomes: some studies show that long irrelevant context worsens LM performance~\citep{retrievalmeetslongcontext, sametaskmoretoken}, some summarize gains from relevant long context as scaling laws~\citep{longllamascaling}, and work in other domains such as time series shows that even relevant long context can hurt performance~\citep{scalingtimeseries}. \textbf{These observations call for a more thorough understanding of how context length affects language-model performance.}

-Previously, theories have been proposed to explain the Scaling Laws with respect to the data set and the size of the model\cite{explainingneuralscalinglaws,sharma2020neuralscalinglawdimension}.
-However, most theories do not study how context length impacts Scaling Laws for Language Modeling, thus they cannot contribute directly to the problem.\footnote{We discuss more about previous work in Appendix \ref{app: related work}.}
+Previous theories explain scaling laws with respect to dataset and model size~\citep{explainingneuralscalinglaws,sharma2020neuralscalinglawdimension,chen2025lm}.
+However, most of them do not study how context length impacts scaling laws for language modeling, thus they cannot contribute directly to the problem.\footnote{We discuss more about previous work in Appendix \ref{app: related work}.}

-In this work, we propose a theory framework to discuss the impact of context length from an Intrinsic Space perspective.
-Starting with simple assumptions w.r.t.
-Intrinsic Space and Intrinsic Dimension, we come up with a clean and effective theoretical explanation of the relationship between \textbf{Cross Entropy Loss, Intrinsic Dimension and Context Length}.
-We also use real language and synthetic data to validate our assumptions and deductions. \textbf{Our main contributions include}: \begin{itemize} \item 1.
-We propose a theoretical framework on understanding Language Modeling for different context length in Language Models from the perspective of Intrinsic Space. \item 2.
-We conduct experiments on real and synthetic data, validating our theoretical assumptions and deductions. \end{itemize}

-Our theoretical framework (with \textbf{formal definitions} in \textbf{Appendix \ref{app: formal definition of intrinsic space}}) can naturally derive phenomena that we have observed.
-For example, our theory derives that, for a certain amount of training data, as the context length increases, the neural network would first behave more similarly to the Bayes model (thus the loss decreases); while beyond a certain optimal context length, the gap between the trained model and Bayes Model would increase, hence validation loss would increase: this is experimentally verified in Figure \ref{fig: intro fig},